robstoll/atrium/README.md

 </details>

-Next to expecting that certain values are contained in or rather returned by an `Iterable`, Atrium allows us to write identification lambdas in form of [assertion group blocks](#define-single-assertions-or-assertion-groups)
+Next to expecting that certain values are contained in or rather returned by an `Iterable`, Atrium allows us to use an `assertionCreator`-lambda to identify an entry (`assertionCreator`-lambda can also be thought of as matcher / predicate in this context).
-(they can also be thought of as matchers / predicates, I prefer the term identification lambdas when we talk about `contains`).
-An entry is considered as identified, if it holds all specified assertions of such a block.
+An entry is considered as identified, if it holds all specified assertions.
 Following an example:
 ```kotlin
 expect(listOf(1, 2, 2, 4)).contains({ isLessThan(0) }, { isGreaterThan(2); isLessThan(4) })